fabiola-espinoza-castellon/Federated_Uncovering_of_Backdoor_Attacks/README.md

 # FUBA: Federated Uncovering of Backdoor Attacks
+This is the code for the method FUBA: Federated Uncovering of Backdoor Attacks.
+Our paper was accepted on the Fifth IEEE International Conference on Trust, Privacy and Security in Intelligent Systems, and Applications.

 # Before usage
 This section lists any major frameworks/libraries used in the code.